MarcusAichmayr/MarcusAichmayr/README.md

-- I'm working on SageMath packages related to elementary vectors and reaction networks.
+- I'm working on SageMath packages related to _oriented matroids_ and _reaction networks_.
-- I'm very interested in board game design.
+- I'm very interested in _board game_ design.
 For my prototypes, I use LaTeX and TikZ. 🌱
 - Sometimes, I work on computer games and make use of the Godot engine.

 <!--